Education Inspection Framework (EIF)

 Tel: 01922 404434 Email: email@example.com

-- Exploring the Education Inspection Framework — This publication is out in early September and will be available for pre-order in late August.
+- Exploring the Education Inspection Framework — This publication is out in early September and is available for pre-order.

 - A SMARTpd pack on delivering the EIF.
 The pack will include a Microsoft PowerPoint presentation, with facilitator notes, and accompanying resources to support the host to deliver an in-house session to their team at staff meetings or training days.
 It provides a cost effective way to prompt discussion, increase understanding and raise awareness in the team.
 The pack will be sold via our Shop.